How do you know if a child needs extra help?

-On moving to Secondary School, children in Year 6 with additional needs are discussed with the SENCo at the Secondary School once places have been allocated.
-Additional visits can be organised with the Secondary School when necessary.
+On moving to Secondary School, children in Year 6 with additional needs are discussed with the SENDCo at the Secondary School once places have been allocated.
+A programme of additional visits is planned alongside the Year 6 move up days.
 If your child has complex needs an Annual Review meeting will happen in the Autumn term and a representative from the secondary school will be invited to attend.

 What training is provided for support staff who work with children with SEN?

-All TAs who work with individuals or groups of children on interventions will have received training to deliver the sessions.
-These sessions are overseen by the Class Teacher, intervention lead and SENCo to monitor the progress of the children.
+All Teaching Assistants who work with individuals or groups of children on interventions will have received training to deliver the sessions.
+These sessions are overseen by the Class Teacher and the SENDCo to monitor the progress of the children.
 Where additional specific training is required to address a child’s individual needs, the School brings in external trainers to deliver this or staff attend courses.
 On-going training and updates are delivered by the School SENCo through regular meetings.

 How are the School’s resources allocated and matched to children’s SEN needs?

 We ensure that all children with additional needs are catered for and needs are met to the best of the School’s ability with the funds available.
-We have a team of TAs who are largely funded from the SEN budget and deliver programmes to meet groups and individual needs.
-The budget is allocated on a needs basis.
-The children who have the most complex needs are given the most support often involving a TA.
+We have a team of Teaching Assistants who are largely funded from the SEN budget and deliver programmes to meet groups and individual needs.

 Who do I see if I am worried?